eclipse-archived/ceylon-lang.org/documentation/1.0/faq/language-design.md

 this feature.
 However, we still need to investigate whether this feature is guaranteed to be decidable in all cases.

-Self types and type families in Ceylon where previously [discussed here][type families].
+Self types and type families in Ceylon were previously [discussed here][type families].
 In a nutshell:

-_A self type is a type parameter of an abstract type (like `Comparable`) which represents the type of a concrete instantiation (like `String`) of the abstract type within the definition of the abstract type itself.
-In a type family, the self type of a type is declared not by the type itself, but by a containing type which groups together a set of related types.
-This allows the related types to refer to the unknown self type of the type._
+> A self type is a type parameter of an abstract type (like
+> `Comparable`) which represents the type of a concrete
+> instantiation (like `String`) of the abstract type within
+> the definition of the abstract type itself.
+In a type family,
+> the self type of a type is declared not by the type itself,
+> but by a containing type which groups together a set of
+> related types.
+This allows the related types to refer to the
+> unknown self type of the type.

 [type families]: http://in.relation.to/Bloggers/SelfTypesAndTypeFamiliesInCeylon